AvijitBag07/inlinePTX_codePin/guided_inlinePTX_codepin/README.md

    ```
    This step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
-The result is written to a folder named dpct_output.
 The --in-root specifies path to the root of the source tree to be migrated.
+Enable CodePin with the –enable-codepin option dump a `dpct_output_codepin_cuda` (contains cuda with added instrumented code) and also dpct_output_codepin_sycl (contains migrated SYCL with added instrumented code)

    ```
-   c2s -p compile_commands.json --in-root ../../.. --gen-helper-function
+   c2s -p compile_commands.json --in-root ../../.. --gen-helper-function --enable-codepin
    ```
-## Manual Workarounds
+## Suggested Manual Workarounds
-The following manual change has been done in order to complete the migration.
+There is one issue migrated SYCL code fails on any intel CPU as by default sub-group size is 16.
+But if restricted the subgroup size to 32, the issue is resolved.
+The SYCL code suggestion is described below :-

-1. The warp size in CUDA is a fixed constant 32, but in SYCL sub-group size usually can be 16 or 32.
+ The warp size in CUDA is a fixed constant 32, but in SYCL sub-group size usually can be 16 or 32.
 Use intel extension [[intel::reqd_sub_group_size(32)]] to restrict the sub-group size to 32.
       ```
       dpct::get_in_order_queue().parallel_for(
         sycl::nd_range<3>(cudaGridSize * cudaBlockSize, cudaBlockSize),